francisfjin/twitter-NLP/README.md

 Training Set:

-[Twitter_public.ipynb](https://github.com/francisfjin/twitter-NLP/blob/main/Twitter_public.ipynb) a section writes training set to CSV in Google AutoML required format.
-Then in AutoML a Sentiment Analysis model for NLP can be trained on the set.
+[Twitter_public.ipynb](https://github.com/francisfjin/twitter-NLP/blob/main/Twitter_public.ipynb) has a section that writes training set to CSV in Google AutoML required format.
+Then an AutoML model for NLP Sentiment Analysis in Google Cloud Platform can be trained on the set.

 Predictions:

-[Twitter_public.ipynb](https://github.com/francisfjin/twitter-NLP/blob/main/Twitter_public.ipynb): takes search set of tweets and exports each one to a txt file as per AutoML's input file requirements, also writes a CSV in required format.
+[Twitter_public.ipynb](https://github.com/francisfjin/twitter-NLP/blob/main/Twitter_public.ipynb): has a section that takes a search set of tweets and exports each one to a txt file as per AutoML's input file requirements, also writes a CSV in required format.

 [AutoMLpythonclient_public.ipynb](https://github.com/francisfjin/twitter-NLP/blob/main/AutoMLpythonclient_public.ipynb): Python client to run the deployed model.
 Requires input GCP credentials, test files must saved to GCP storage bucket.